 Who is eligible to become an ASDRP student and how do I join?

 Students who are entering 9th, 10th, 11th, or 12th grade after the summer are eligible to join ASDRP.
 In particular, we are looking for students with curiosity for science and engineering and able to commit approximately 20 hours per week during an 8 week period in the summer.
 We match students with research mentors based on the students' academic and scientific interests as well as their academic background.
 Students apply to join ASDRP; the application for summer 2020 is open!
-Please access it here (application deadline is May 6, 2020, and early application deadline is February 7, 2020).
-We have a limited number of spots available (approximately 200 during summer 2019), but we try our hardest to accommodate all interested students.
+Please access it here (final application deadline is April 11, 2020, and early application deadline is February 8, 2020 -- apply as early as possible, since we use rolling admissions).
+We have a limited number of spots available (approximately 200 during summer 2020) and receive many more applications than we can accept, so applications are competitive.

 What is the commitment as an ASDRP student?

 Students are expected to commit approximately 20 hours a week on research activities (either at our facilities or in silico), research team meetings, and weekly cohort meetings (each week, all ASDRP scholars across all research groups meet as an entire cohort and learn scientific skills such as how to read and write a scientific paper, what the peer review process is, etc.).
 The specific commitment may be flexible depending on each student's schedule and can be worked out on a case by case basis.
 Students may be allowed to miss parts of the summer if they make up any lost research productivity.